The Beer Shop – Drink in or Take Away

 “Since opening up in the summer, Gianni has delivered a few pop-ups with us.
 Those evenings are always a sell out!
 The Bao Baron has also joined us for a few evenings which have been a great success.
 We’ve been working out how to mark events such as Oktoberfest, the famous German beer festival from Munich.
 In the past, we would have had great big parties planned but that’s not appropriate for now.
-Next door’s restaurant, Quinn’s, talked to us about a great idea for some food that would accompany some of the official beers that would be on sale in Germany – some of which we’ll have on offer here.
-It seemed to make sense to do another collaboration.

 “If circumstances allow, over the winter we would like to run beer and cheese nights and other food related evenings.
 We’re getting to know our customers and they come here for a good night out, but also to taste different foods and beers.
 Our cheese night, for example, would come with beers that complement the cheeses.
 We love connecting the two!”